 SUMO Alert: Monsey Law Firm of Wohl & Fruchter LLP Investigating Sale of Sumo Logic to Francisco Partners

-/EIN News/ -- MONSEY, N.Y., Feb.
-09, 2023 (GLOBE NEWSWIRE) -- The law firm of Wohl & Fruchter LLP is investigating whether the directors of Sumo Logic, Inc. (Nasdaq: SUMO) (“SUMO”) acted in the best interests of SUMO shareholders in approving the sale of SUMO to Francisco Partners for $12.05 per share in cash.
+MONSEY, N.Y., Feb.
+09, 2023 (GLOBE NEWSWIRE) -- The law firm of Wohl & Fruchter LLP is investigating whether the directors of Sumo Logic, Inc. SUMO ("SUMO") acted in the best interests of SUMO shareholders in approving the sale of SUMO to Francisco Partners for $12.05 per share in cash.

 If you remain a SUMO shareholder and have questions about your legal rights, you may contact our firm at the following link to discuss your options at no charge: